rakus/extensible-maven-completion/README.md

 ```

 To make creation of the completion extensions even easier, the command
-`mvn-comp-create-extension.sh --all` searches the local repository for all jars
+`mvn-comp-create-extension.sh --all` searches the local repository for all
-that look like a Maven plugin and creates a completion extension for them.
+Maven plugins and creates a completion extension for each.
+The script tries

-A jar is detected as a plugin if it contains the words `maven` and `plugin` in
-its name.
-This will result in some false positive and produce error message.
-They can be ignored.
+to identify the highest version of each plugin, but Maven versioning is quite
+complex.

 #### Manually creating a Completion Extension